 The committees supported by the office all had inquiries during the year and, in some cases, that support was supplemented by resources from outside the office.

 The concentration of business on sitting days and the number of committees meeting at the same time creates challenges for the provision of effective support to senators.
-A new initiative during the year was the instigation of a newsletter to senators from the Clerk, with a special supplement for senators-elect (who endured an unusually long wait between their election and the commencement of their terms).
-As well as covering procedural items, the newsletter was used to provide updates on administrative matters and to introduce staff to senators and to explain their roles.
+The Clerk continued to produce a newsletter to senators covering procedural items and updates on administrative matters and to introduce staff and explain their roles.